-If we fail to obtain timely funding, we may need to curtail or abandon some of our programs.\
+If we fail to obtain timely funding, we may need to curtail or abandon some of our programs.

 Many of our drugs are undergoing clinical studies or are in the early stages of research and development.
 All of our drug programs will require significant additional research, development, preclinical and/or clinical testing, marketing authorization and/or commitment of significant additional resources prior to their successful commercialization.
-As of June 30, 2016, we had cash, cash equivalents and short-term investments equal to \$664.1 million.
-If we do not meet our goals to successfully commercialize our drugs, including nusinersen, IONIS-TTRRx, volanesorsen and Kynamro, or to license our drugs and proprietary technologies, we will need additional funding in the future.
+As of September 30, 2016, we had cash, cash equivalents and short-term investments equal to \$687.8 million.
+If we do not meet our goals to successfully commercialize our drugs, including SPINRAZA, IONIS-TTR{Rx}, volanesorsen and Kynamro, or to license our drugs and proprietary technologies, we will need additional funding in the future.
 Our future capital requirements will depend on many factors, such as the following:

-changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; continued scientific progress in our research, drug discovery and development programs; the size of our programs and progress with preclinical and clinical studies; the time and costs involved in obtaining marketing authorizations; competing technological and market developments, including the introduction by others of new therapies that address our markets; and П the profile and launch timing of our drugs, including nusinersen, IONIS-TTR ${\rm Nx}$ and volanesorsen.
+marketing approvals and successful commercial launch of SPINRAZA; changes in existing collaborative relationships and our ability to establish and maintain additional collaborative arrangements; continued scientific progress in our research, drug discovery and development programs; the size of our programs and progress with preclinical and clinical studies; the time and costs involved in obtaining marketing authorizations; competing technological and market developments, including the introduction by others of new therapies that address our markets; and П the profile and launch timing of our drugs, including IONIS-TTR {Py} and volanesorsen.